WordPress/gutenberg/.github/ISSUE_TEMPLATE/Bug_report.md

 ---

 <!--
-Please fill out ALL sections.
+Please fill out ALL required sections.
 Bug reports with missing information will be closed.

 Before submitting a bug report: